aamelin1/ABAP-templates/80 Others/SAP Tables, tcodes, progs etc.md

 itab = CORRESPONDING #( BASE ( itab ) itab3 ). "keep existing lines in itab
 ```

-Copying the content of another internal table with confitions:
+Copying the content of another internal table with conditions:
 ```abap
 "Note: The source table must have at least one sorted or hashed key.
 DATA(f1) = FILTER #( itab1 WHERE num >= 3 ).